garagehive/garagehive.github.io/docs/garagehive-training.md

 title: Garage Hive Training Modules - Beginners
 ---

-#   Garage Hive Training Modules - Beginners
+#   Garage Hive Training Module - Service Advisor - Beginners

 These training modules are designed to train users on the basic process in Garage Hive.
 Users will be tested on all the modules before your go-live date and scored on progress.